-Our founder Laura Leigh is a journalist/photojournalist for Horseback Magazine.
+Our founder Laura Leigh was a journalist/photojournalist for Horseback Magazine and submitted multiple pieces in her earlier years of advocacy.
 She has covered a number of equine related events yet primarily reports about wild horses and burros.
 The list of articles she has written are too extensive to feature here.
 We have added just a few.

 BLMs Wild Horse and Burro Program Simply Lacks Honest Leadership – or the rantings of a frustrated advocate